Mandatory internship

 You can find a list of all the authorized examiners for the bachelor's program here:

-Before you start your internship you have to register it with the form "Registration Internship".
-After you have successfully completed your internship, you must either hand in the "Internship Certificate" form or submit an internship certificate together with your internship report to the supervising teacher.
+Before you start your internship, you must register it using the "Internship registration" form.
+After successfully completing your internship, you must either hand in the "Internship certificate" form or submit an internship certificate together with your internship report to the supervising teacher.

-In addition, you can support us and your fellow students by submitting the form "Brief Information Internship" to the internship coordinator.
-With the feedback of your experiences during the internship it is possible for us to pass on valuable information about internships to your fellow students and to improve our future consultations.
+You can also support us and your fellow students by submitting the "Internship brief information" form to the internship coordinator.
+By providing feedback on your experiences during the internship, we are able to pass on valuable information about internship positions to your fellow students and improve our future advice.

 As part of your practical module, you will have to write a report in history, and in sociology and political science you will have to submit a course assignment and a term paper.
 The formal requirements can be found in your examination regulations.
 Talk to the lecturers of your practical module about the requirements for your course work and discuss your examination performance with the supervising lecturer.
 Depending on the requirements, you will have to meet different standards.
 General guidelines for the preparation of reports can be found in the downloads.
 More detailed tips for writing reports and term papers can be found in our handbook Guess What.

-It may be that a course accompanying your internship module must be taken and completed for the mandatory internship.
-The concept of the events is continuously adapted.
-As a rule, the course is divided into two block dates.
-In the first block the internship is usually discussed in advance and in the second block it is discussed afterwards.
-Rarely do the block dates fit perfectly so that they frame your mandatory internship.
-If you are unsure when is the best time to attend the course, you should ask the person responsible for the module or write to the person who is currently holding the accompanying course.
-At the end of the course you usually have to hand in a study performance.
-The form of the course work can also vary and should always be discussed with the person with whom you are doing the work.
+You may have to attend and complete an accompanying course for the compulsory internship for your internship module.
+It may happen that the period of your internship and the time at which the accompanying course is offered do not fit together perfectly.
+If you are unsure about the best time to attend the course, it is best to ask the module coordinators or write to the people who are currently holding the accompanying course.
+At the end of the course, you usually have to hand in a piece of coursework.
+The form of the coursework can also vary and should always be discussed with the person with whom you are doing the coursework.
+You must register for the accompanying course in the same way as for other courses.

 Some companies require a certificate from you before you start a compulsory internship, which "proves" that the internship is a university-related compulsory internship, which you have to complete as part of your studies.
 You can easily get this certificate from us, the internship coordination of the FB05.